DeusArcana/100-days-of-code/log.md

 	- 123 coding challenges completed
 	- 123 - 90 = 33 coding challenges completed this day
 	- Basic Color Theory and Animations

+### Day 5: February 14, 2019

+	- Introduction to the Applied Accessibility completed in [FreeCodeCamp](https://freecodecamp.org)
+	- 145 coding challenges completed
+	- I learned also about screen readers